Navika Sagar Parikrama II: Fourth stopover

-Home Coming
+Homecoming

 The Defence Minister Rajnath Singh on Thursday, 29 March 2025; flagged in the sailboat INSV Tarini at the end of the historic circumnavigation of Navika Sagar Parikrama II at Goa’s Mormugao Port.
-The INSV Tarini had a double-handed crew of Navika Sagar Parikrama II in Lt Cdr Roopa A and Lt Cdr Dilna K. The successful completion of the circumnavigation of the globe over the period of eight months, saw the duo (famously called #DilRoo) cover a distance of over 25,400 nm crisscrossing four continents, three oceans and three Great Capes.
+The successful completion of the circumnavigation of the globe over the period of eight months, saw the duo (popularly called #DilRoo) cover a distance of over 25,400 nm crisscrossing four continents, three oceans and three Great Capes.
 In doing so the crew braved severe weather conditions, extremely cold temperatures, and very rough seas, relying solely on sails and wind power as well as their wit and training.
-According to the duo though each leg was challenging, the third leg of the journey from Lyttleton to Port Stanley was the most difficult.
+According to the duo, though each leg was challenging, the third leg of the journey from Lyttleton to Port Stanley was the most difficult.
+Both were awarded the Shaurya Chakra at the 2026 Republic day parade.